apostrophecms/docs/docs/guide/migration/upgrading.md

 - All core modules have been namespaced with `@apostrophecms`.
 For example, the `apostrophe-pages` module is now `@apostrophecms/page`.
 You can configure this in projects in `/modules/@apostrophecms/page/index.js`.

 ::: note
-Your project specific modules should not use the `@apostrophecms` namespace to avoid future collisions.
+Project-specific modules should not use the `@apostrophecms` namespace to avoid future collisions.
 :::

-- Official doc type modules are now singular as well.
+- Official doc type modules are now singular as well, e.g., `@apostrophecms/file`.
-- Due to core module name changes, the `name` option is no longer necessary (or functional).
-The module names now exactly match the document `type` property (e.g., `@apostrophecms/user`, `@apostrophecms/image`).
+- Due to core module name changes, the `name` option is no longer necessary (or functional) in page and piece type modules.
+Module names now exactly match the document `type` property (e.g., `@apostrophecms/user`, `@apostrophecms/image`).

 #### Updated UI and module architecture

 - Most any user interface customizations based on the A2 jQuery code will no longer work.
-- [As noted above](#other-notable-improvements), Apostrophe no longer provides jQuery, lodash, or Moment.js to browsers by default.
+- [As noted on the migration overview page](/guide/migration/overview.md#other-notable-improvements), Apostrophe no longer provides jQuery, lodash, or Moment.js to browsers by default.
 If you need any of those libraries in the client you will need to provide them.
 - Due to the module architecture changes, all modules in an A2 project would need to be refactored when migrating to A3.
 Most configurations and methods will be reusable, but they will need to be rearranged.
 See the [module reference](/reference/module-api/module-overview.md) for details.
 Here are some highlights:
   - Module field schemas now use an object structure on the `fields` property.
 It has `add`, `remove`, and `group` subproperties to replace A2's `addFields`, `removeFields`, and `arrangeFields`.
   - `columns` (for piece manager UI columns) is structured similarly to `fields` with `add`, `remove`, and `order` subproperties.
 This replaces A2's `addColumns` property.